artica/website/BLOGPOST.md

 ---
 ```

-And then the markdown/HTML section (or content of the blog post).
+And then the content of you blog post in Markdown/HTML:

 ```
 <p>